Clinical Research Division

 Expertise of Comprehensive Clinical Research Teams

-Our clinical research teams are the focal point for clinical trials that provide cutting edge treatment for patients at the University of Michigan Comprehensive Cancer Center.
-These teams of practicing clinicians work collaboratively with researchers across the Cancer Center to build a strong portfolio of clinical trials for our patients.
+Our clinical research teams are the focal point for clinical trials that provide cutting edge treatment for patients at the University of Michigan Rogel Cancer Center.
+These teams of practicing clinicians work collaboratively with researchers across the cancer center to build a strong portfolio of clinical trials for our patients.
 We want to improve cancer care and create new and better treatments.

 Clinical research teams are comprised of a range of experts in cancer research, including:

 - Physicians from multiple disciplines (surgery, medicine, radiation oncology, pathology, neurology, radiology, gynecology)